ok-nick/opensource.contentauth.org/docs/manifest/understanding.md

 A collection of manifests (known as a _manifest store_) is attached to an asset.
 Each manifest contains information about the provenance of the asset.
 Creating or editing an asset using a C2PA-compliant device or tool (for example Adobe Photoshop) adds a new manifest to the manifest store.

-A manifest store can be linked to an asset in three different ways.
-To determine if an asset has Content Credentials, the CAI SDKs check to see if there is a manifest store (in this order):
+A manifest store can be linked to an asset in three different ways:

-1. Directly embedded in the asset's XMP metadata.
+1. Directly embedded in the asset's metadata.
 1. In a sidecar file, a file with the same file name as the asset but with a `.c2pa` extension.
-1. In a remote URL, linked from the asset's XMP metadata, as detailed in the [C2PA specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_embedding_a_reference_to_the_active_manifest).
+1. In a remote URL, linked from the asset's metadata, as detailed in the [C2PA specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_embedding_a_reference_to_the_active_manifest).

-So, for example to see if `foo.jpg` has Content Credentials, the SDKs first check if there's a manifest store in the file itself, then they look for a sidecar file (`foo.c2pa` in the same directory), and finally they look in the asset's XMP metadata for a reference to a remote manifest store.
+To determine if an asset has Content Credentials, the SDK checks for the presence of a manifest store (in the order shown above).
+So, for example to see if `foo.jpg` has Content Credentials, the SDK first checks if there's a manifest store in the file itself, then looks for a sidecar file (`foo.c2pa` in the same directory), and finally looks in the asset's metadata for a reference to a remote manifest store.

 :::info
 Currently, only Adobe has implemented a Content Credentials cloud service to provide access to remote manifest stores, but in theory anyone could do so to provide a publicly-accessible network location for manifests.